Three Things Fathers Need To Know About The Child Custody Rights In Galveston County

 Many dads have questions about whether a child’s mother has greater paternal rights.
 Under Texas law, the answer is ‘no’—custody and visitation laws are gender-neutral.
 Texas gives fathers every right to pursue equal custody or even sole custody.
 That is not to say that dads do not face some challenges.
 The United States Census Bureau estimates that fathers make up one in six (17.5 percent) of custodial parents nationwide.
 Still, an experienced Galveston County, TX child custody lawyer can help you seek full and fair parental rights.
 Do not assume that you are without options.

 - The Best Interests of the Child are Always the Primary Consideration in Texas

 Technically speaking, Texas uses the term “conservatorship” to refer to the concept of child custody.
 Under Texas Family Code § 153.002, any custody dispute will include primary consideration for the “best interest of the child.”
 In effect, this means that Texas family courts will focus on coming to a custody & visitation arrangement that best supports the child’s health, emotional well-being, and positive social development.
 As a father looking to establish your parental rights, it is essential that you demonstrate that you can provide a happy, stable home environment for your kids.
 By doing so, you will be in the best position to achieve your desired outcome.

 Get Help From a Child Custody Lawyer in Galveston County, Texas

 At Lindamood & Robinson, P.C., our Texas family law attorneys have deep expertise representing parents.
 If you are a father with questions about custody or visitation rights, we are ready to help.
 Contact our firm right away for a completely confidential initial consultation.
-Our legal team represents dads throughout Galveston County, including in Galveston, Dickinson, League City, Santa Fe, Kemah, Hitchcock, and Clear Shore Lakes.
+Our legal team represents dads throughout Galveston County, including in Galveston, Dickinson, Santa Fe, Kemah, Hitchcock, and Clear Shore Lakes.